STACKIT

 PriceFree

-SIT conducts regular maintenance work (for example in the form of updates, patches, bug fixes or hardware exchange and hardware extensions) to guarantee the function, quality and security of the STACKIT Cloud Services.
+SIT conducts regular maintenance (for example in the form of updates, patches, bug fixes or hardware exchange and hardware extensions) to provide the function, quality and security of the STACKIT Cloud Services.

-While maintenance work is being conducted access to the STACKIT Cloud Services can be temporarily halted or restricted, in particular if this is mandatory because of the type of maintenance work to be conducted.
+During the performance of maintenance work, access to STACKIT Cloud Services may be temporarily suspended or restricted, in particular if this is mandatory due to the nature of the maintenance work to be performed.

-Downtime that occurs due to maintenance work conducted will be treated as excluded events in the sense of number 2.4.
+Downtimes that occur due to maintenance work carried out shall be treated as excluded events within the meaning of clause 2.4.

 2.9 Service Payback